Nov 16th, 2022 · 7 min read

 They are pretty rare and can be worth a lot of money ranging from a few hundred dollars to over a thousand dollars.

-West Point Mint carries a ‘W’ mintmark on these special dimes.
+West Point Mint carries a ‘W’ mint mark on these special dimes.
 The Roosevelt dime had its 50th anniversary in 1996, and this ‘W’ marked it.
 While they were only shared as 1996 uncirculated sets, some were removed and circulated.
 The former is worth about fifteen dollars, while the latter is worth five to ten dollars.

 Most times, people are rarely searching for the Roosevelt dimes with double dies (light or drastic).
 Careful searching for these scarce collectibles could reward you with a dime worth $25-$50 and more.
 While some double dies require a lot of magnification, some can be seen with the naked eye.
 The clearer this error is, the more valuable the dime.

-The Professional Coin Grading Service (PCGS) and the Numismatic Guaranty Corporation (NGC) and are the organizations that certify coins and proclaim them to be in mint state.
+The Professional Coin Grading Service (PCGS) and the Numismatic Guaranty Corporation (NGC) are the organizations that certify coins and proclaim them to be in mint state.
 Some of the most valuable coins are those that survive to date in mint condition (including coloration).
 Rare dimes worth money usually fall into this category.

-However, many of them could be rare for other reasons like silver content, and small production quantity.
+However, many of them could be rare for a wealth of other reasons like silver content, and small production quantity.
 These coins range from hundreds of dollars to thousands of dollars.
 It also runs into millions for some very rare dimes.
 In a bid to assist newbie coin collectors and extremely lucky coin owners, listed below are rare dimes worth money arranged by their year or production.

 For dimes in circulation, there are things you can do that have proved fruitful over time.